shittu33/ResponsiveNewsApp/README.md

 ```cmd
 flutter pub get
 ```
-* Got to [News API](https://newsapi.org) website, create an account an optain your APi key
+* Got to [News API](https://newsapi.org) website, create an account and optain your APi key
 * inside the /lib folder create a file named config.dart and place the following code:
 ``` Dart
 const NEWS_API_KEY = "PASTE_YOUR_API_KEY_HERE";